PetHome-Adopta/pethome-api/README.md

 ### Development

-For run the development version we need to use the next command
+For run the development with hot reload version we need to use the next command

 ```
 npm run dev